 We first evaluate the effect of the component designs of the proposed ABiU-Net.
 We start with the simple transformer-based encoder network without the decoder, \ie, TEncPath.
 We directly upsample the feature map from the last stage of the encoder for final prediction.
-The results are shown in the 1$^{\rm st}$ line of \tabref{tab:ablation_modules}.
-We can see that the detection performance is quite poor.
+The results are shown in the first column of \figref{fig:ablation_modules} (\ie, TE).
+As can be seen, the performance is quite poor.

-\paragraph{Effect of the Decoder} Then, we add a simple decoder, \ie, TDecPath, to TEncPath, resulting in a transformer-based U-shaped encoder-decoder network.
-The evaluation results are put in the 2$^{\rm nd}$ line of \tabref{tab:ablation_modules}.
+\paragraph{Effect of the Decoder} Then, we add a simple decoder, \ie, TDecPath (with the attention mechanism), to TEncPath, resulting in a transformer-based U-shaped encoder-decoder network.
+The evaluation results are put in the second column of \figref{fig:ablation_modules} (\ie, TED).
 Significant performance boosting can be observed, which demonstrates that the encoder-decoder structure is necessary to utilize the low-level features for accurate SOD.
-The performance is even very competitive with recent \sArt SOD methods, implying that the powerful global relationship modeling of the vision transformer \cite{vaswani2017attention,dosovitskiy2021image} is essential for SOD in discovering salient objects.
-The goal of this paper is to further boost the SOD performance upon this high baseline using the natural properties of the transformer.
+The performance is even very competitive with recent \sArt SOD methods, implying that the powerful global relationship modeling of vision transformers \cite{vaswani2017attention,dosovitskiy2021image,li2021dense} is essential for SOD in discovering salient objects.
+The goal of this paper is to further boost the SOD performance upon this high baseline by combing the merits of vision transformers and CNNs.

 \paragraph{Effect of the Asymmetric Bilateral Encoder} Next, we adopt TEncPath and HEncPath to build an asymmetric bilateral encoder.
 We also adopt HDecPath as the decoder, but the input of each stage in HDecPath is the outputs from HEncPath and the preceding decoder stage, excluding the output from TDecPath in ABiU-Net.
-The experimental results are displayed in the 3$^{\rm rd}$ line of \tabref{tab:ablation_modules}.
+The experimental results are displayed in the third column of \figref{fig:ablation_modules} (\ie, TE+HED).
 We can observe a significant performance improvement.
-As discussed before, the vision transformer can learn global long-range dependencies for locating salient objects, while lacking local fine-grained representations that are essential for refining object details.
 This experiment validates that our asymmetric bilateral encoder can supplement the transformer by complementary local representations, leading to higher SOD accuracy.